nikitakapoor1919/MERN-Gurujii-dev/backend/README.md

-# BACKEND
+# MERN-Guriji-dev-Backend

-### Want to contribute?
 Follow the steps below to set it up locally.

 ```
 # Clone the repository